-Clicking on this window will stop all recording, or you can pause recording, or add a 1 second Pause action to the current recording.
+Clicking on this window will stop all recording, or you can pause recording, or add a 0.25 second Pause action to the current recording.
+Option-clicking the Clock button (v9.0+) will turn on "real time" recording and Keyboard Maestro will record a pause between each action to simulate playback at approximately the same speed as the recording.